 The nursery recognises that parents are the child’s first carers and educators and therefore their views and knowledge of their children are paramount in ensuring that we are able to provide the best possible care.

-The nursery encourages the sharing of information both on a daily basis and setting aside regular times to discuss each child’s developmental progress with their nominated key person.
+The nursery encourages the sharing of information both on a daily basis and by setting aside regular times to discuss each child’s developmental progress with their nominated key person.
 Each key person is responsible for collecting a portfolio of evidence for their key child’s developmental profile.
-This is looked upon as being a shared document and parents and carers are encouraged to provide information through their own observations and photos to also be included.
-“Wow moments” forms are provided and placed in the entrance to the classroom which enables parents to share any important moments from home.
-We rely on parents to keep us updated on their child’s progress at home and concerning any changes to routine, diet and general health and well-being.
+This is looked upon as being a shared document, and parents and carers are encouraged to provide information through their own observations.
+Photos are also included.
+“Wow moments” forms are provided and placed in the entrance to the classroom, which enables parents to share any important moments from home.
+We rely on parents to keep us updated on their child’s progress at home and concerning any changes to routine, diet and general health and wellbeing.
 We strongly believe that the more information shared between the nursery and parents regarding the child’s learning leads to improved outcomes for the children.

 The nursery regularly provides parents with information regarding the nursery through newsletters, posters, parent socials, nursery events and open days.

 We believe that a parent’s involvement in nursery life enriches a child’s experience and we therefore invite and encourage parents and carers to become actively involved, from sharing particular talents, reading a story (particularly in a different home language) to simply joining us on our different fun days and events.

 There is a suggestion box in the entrance hall for any issues or suggestions to be raised.

 Families who have English as an additional language

 The nursery is committed to ensuring all families feel welcome and included in the setting and we have adopted certain practices to help support families with EAL.
 We also support children within the setting by using lots of visual aids, signing, props and puppets, labels and signs in home languages, multi-language books and tapes and finding out key words to help with communication, to name but a few.